 Weigh 0.500-gram sample into a 25 0 ml beaker, add 10 ml of water.
 Shake well to prevent caking, and heat to boiling.
 Add 10 ml concentrate hydrochloric acid, 15 ml of 60 percent perchloric acid, 5 ml of concentrated nitric acid.
-Roil to copious perchloric acid fumes (Note 3).
+Roil to copious perchloric acid fumes (see Note 4).

 Cool, add 5 ml of concentrated hydrochloric acid, boil for 3 minutes and add 50 ml of hot water.
 Filter through an open quantitative paper, using suction if necessary.
 Wash alternately twice with hot 1: 1 hydrochloric acid and hot water and then 3 times with hot water.
 Ignite in a weighed porcelain crucible, cool and weigh.
+Determine weight of precipitate.

-Weight $\times 2 \times 100$ = Percent SiO2 5.4.2 Umpire analysis procedure shall be according to ASTM C-18-52 NOTE 3.-Observe precautions in using perchloric acid.
-5.5 Ferric Oxide (Fe2O3) 5.5.1 Procedure:
+Weight of precipitate X 2 X 100 = Percent SiO2

+- 5.4.2 Umpire analysis procedure shall be according to ASTM C-18-52 - 5.5 Ferric Oxide (Fe2O3)

+5.5.1 Procedure:

-Dissolve a 0.5 00-gram sample with 30 ml concentrated hydrochloric acid and 15 to 25 drops of hydrofluoric acid in a 200 ml Erlenmeyer flask.
-Wash down the sides of the flask and then add a 2.5 percent potassium permanganate solution until a distinct pink or brownish color appears (see Note 4).
-While hot, add a stannous chloride solution drop by drop until the color of the ferric iron is discharged; then add just one more drop (see Note 5).
+Dissolve a 0.
+SOO-gram sample with 3 0 ml concentrated hydrochloric acid and 15 to 25 drops of hydrofluoric acid in a 200 ml Erlenmeyer flask.
+Wash down the sides of the flask and then add a 2.5 percent potassium permanganate solution until a distinct pink or brownish color appears (see Note 5).
+While hot, add a stannous chloride solution drop by drop until the color of the ferric iron is discharged; then add just one more drop (see Note 6).
 Cool.
-Add at one stroke 10 ml of saturated mercuric choloride Stir, wash down the sides of the flask with cold water and allow to stand 2 to 5 minutes.
-Titrate the iron with standard potassium dichromate as follows: Transfer to a 500 ml beaker containing 300 to 350 ml of water.
-Add 25 ml of titrating solution and add 3 drops of diphenylamine indicator solution (see Note 6).
+Add at one stroke 10 ml of saturated mercuric choloride.
+Stir, wash down the sides of the flask with cold water and allow to stand 2 to 5 minutes.
+Titrate the iron with standard potassium dichromate as follows:

+Transfer to a 500 ml beaker containing 300 to 350 ml of water.
+Add 25 ml of titrating solution and add 3 drops of diphenylamine indicator solution (see Note 7).
 Titrate with standard potassium dichromate solution to a permanent end point.
 Near the end point the green color deepens to a blue-green or gray-blue.
 Now add the dichromate drop by drop until the color changes to an intense violet-blue.
 Note ml of standard dichromate used.
 Run blank on reagents.

-5.5.2 Calculations :
+5.5.2 Calculations:

+$\frac{\text{Ml of } K_2 | \text{Cr}2\text{O}7 | \text{X } 0.002}{\text{Weight of Sample}} \text{X } 100 = \text{Percent Fe}2\text{O}3$

+5. 5.3 Chemical Solutions

-Ml of Standard $\Join 0.002$ $\frac{100}{\text{Weight of Sample}} \times 100 = \text{Percent Fe}2O_3$ 5.5.3 Chemical Solutions 5.5.3.1 Titrating Solution: 1 50 ml sulfuric acid, 150 ml phosphoric acid; dilute to 1000 ml.
-In preparing titrating solution, add the sulfuric acid slowly and with stirring to 500 ml of water, add the syrupy phosphoric acid and then dilute to one liter.
-5.5.3.2 Stannous Chloride dissolve 150 grams of stannous chloride in 300 ml of hydrochloric acid and dilute to 1 liter with water.
-5.5.3.3 Mercuric Chloride is a saturated solution of mercuric chloride in water.
-5.5.3.4 Diphenylamine Indicator: dissolve 1 gram of the reagent in 100 mbof sulfuric acid.
-5.5.3.5 Standard Dichromate Solution: dissolve 1.2260 grams of pure recrystallized potassium dichromate in water and dilute to exactly 1000 ml.
-1 ml is equivalent to 0.0020 grams Fe_2O_3 .
-5.5.4 Umpire analysis procedure shall be according to ASTM C-18-52.
-NOTE 4.-Always treat the solution with potassium permanganate before reducing the iron with stannous chloride because organic matter, if present, will reduce more or less of the ferric chloride causing high results.
-NOTE 5.-A large excess of stannous chloride will ruin the determination unless most of it is reoxidized.
-In case of doubt, the color of the ferric chloride must be restored by adding $KMnO{al}$ and the reduction with stannous chloride repeated more carefully.
-NOTE 6.-Sodium diphenylamine sulphonate indicator can be used in place of diphenylamine.
-5.6 Calcium Oxide (dried sample) 5.6.1 Procedure:
+- 5.5.3.1 Titrating Solution: 150 ml sulfuric acid, 150 ml phosphoric acid; dilute to 1000 ml.
+In preparing titrating solution, add the sulfuric acid slowly and with stirring to 500 ml of water, add the syrupy phosphoric acid and then dilute to one liter. - 5.5.3.2 Stannous Chloride: dissolve 15 0 grams of stannous chloride in 300 ml of hydrochloric acid and dilute to 1 liter with water. - 5.5.3.3 Mercuric Chloride is a saturated solution of mercuric chloride in water. - 5.5.3.4 Diphenylamine Indicator: dissolve 1 gram of the reagent in 100 ml of sulfuric acid. - 5.5.3.5 Standard Dichromate Solution: dissolve 1.2260 grams of pure recrystallized potassium dichromate in water and dilute to exactly 1000 ml.
+1 ml is equivalent to 0.0020 grams Fe2O3. - 5.5.4 Umpire analysis procedure shall be according to ASTM C-18-52. - 5.6 Calcium Oxide (dried sample)

+5.6.1 Procedure: